 - You can copy and paste emojis from the sample emoji bank provided at the top of the document.

-- Or you can add any emoji of your choice by clicking "Insert" then "Special characters" then "Emoji"
+- Or you can add any emoji of your choice by clicking "Insert" then "Emoji".

-- From that window you can browse, draw, or type in a search term to find the emoji you want to add to your document.
+- From that window you can browse or type in a search term to find the emoji you want to add to your document.

 For more projects using emojis in Docs, see my original post on this topic, which can be found here: